sophiafreiji/FYP_P54_2026/README.md

 ```

 > The backend machine and the iPhone must be connected to the same local network.
-> Now drag and drop all the downloaded files in XCode project folder
+> Now drag and drop all the downloaded files in XCode project folder.
+> On the first run and app launch, make sure to accept the application pop up, allowing local network access for the app.
 ---

 # Web Frontend Firebase Setup